-Yes, the medical school has implemented strategies to encourage and provide environmentally-friendly transportation options such as safe active transport, public transport, or carpooling and these options are well-utilized by students.
-Alternatively, the campus location i not amenable to unsustainable forms of transportation by default.
+2 Yes, the medical school has implemented strategies to encourage and provide environmentally-friendly transportation options such as safe active transport, public transport, or carpooling and these options are well-utilized by students.
+Alternatively, the campus location is not amenable to unsustainable forms of transportation by default.
 1 The medical school has implemented some strategies to provide environmentally-friendly transportation options, but the options are unsatisfactorily accessible or advertised.
 0 The medical school has not implemented strategies to encourage and provide environmentally-friendly transportation options.
 Score explanation: The VCU School of Medicine encourages environmentally-friendly transportation by supplying students with free bus passes for the public transit system in Richmond.
 There are numerous bike racks available around campus to facilitate the use of alternate means of transportation.
+Both of which are consistently used by students when commuting to the MCV campus

 6. Does your medical school have an organics recycling program (compost) and a conventional recycling program (aluminum/paper/plastic/glass)?

-- Yes, the medical school has both compost and recycling programs accessible to students and faculty. - The medical school has either recycling or compost programs accessible to students and faculty, but not both. - 0 There is no compost or recycling program at the medical school.
+2 Yes, the medical school has both compost and recycling programs accessible to students and faculty.
+1 The medical school has either recycling or compost programs accessible to students and faculty, but not both.
+0 There is no compost or recycling program at the medical school.
 Score explanation: The medical school has numerous bins for traditional recyclables throughout campus, but there is no compost program accessible to students or faculty.
+Transparency is lacking campus, but there is no compost program accessible to students or faculty.
 Transparency is lacking around where these recyclables are processed.

 7. Does the medical school apply sustainability criteria when making decisions about the campus food and beverage selections (e.g. local sourcing, reduced meat, decreased plastic packaging)?

-- Yes, the medical school has adequate sustainability requirements for food and beverages, including meat-free days or no red-meat, and is engaged in efforts to increase food and beverage sustainability. - There are sustainability guidelines for food and beverages, but they are insufficient or optional.
-The medical school is engaged in efforts to increase food and beverage sustainability. - There are sustainability guidelines for food and beverages, but they are insufficient or optional.
-The medical school is not engaged in efforts to increase food and beverage sustainability. - 0 There are no sustainability guidelines for food and beverages.
+3 Yes, the medical school has a dequate sustainability requirements for food and beverages, including meat-free days or no red-meat, and is engaged in efforts to increase food and beverage sustainability.
+2 There are sustainability guidelines for food and beverages, but they are insufficient or optional .
+The medical school is engaged in efforts to increase food and beverage sustainability.
+1 There are sustainability guidelines for food and beverages, but they are insufficient or optional .
+The medical school is not engaged in efforts to increase food and beverage sustainability.
+0 There are no sustainability guidelines for food and beverages.
 Score explanation: There are no criteria for food and beverage selections made by the medical school.

-8. Does the medical school or associated institution apply sustainability criteria when making decisions about supply procurement?

-- Yes, the medical school has adequate sustainability requirements for supply procurement and is engaged in efforts to increase sustainability of procurement. - There are sustainability guidelines for supply procurement, but they are insufficient or optional.
-The medical school is engaged in efforts to increase sustainability of procurement. - There are sustainability guidelines for supply procurement, but they are insufficient or optional.
-The medical school is not engaged in efforts to increase sustainability of procurement. - 0 There are no sustainability guidelines for supply procurement.
+8. Does the medical school or institution apply sustainability criteria when making decisions about supply procurement?
+3 Yes, the medical school has adequate sustainability requirements for supply procurement and is engaged in efforts to increase sustainability of procurement.
+2 There are sustainability guidelines for supply procurement, but they are insufficient or optional .
+The medical school is engaged in efforts to increase sustainability of procurement.
+1 There are sustainability guidelines for supply procurement, but they are insufficient or optional .
+The medical school is not engaged in efforts to increase sustainability of procurement.
+0 There are no sustainability guidelines for supply procurement.

 Score explanation: The VCU Office of Procurement Services "strongly encourages" departments to proactively seek out opportunities to make sustainable business decisions and describes required guidelines for general purchase.
-However, the guidelines are insufficient and not robustly enforced.
-The medical school is not actively engaged in efforts to improve the sustainability of resource procurement.
+However, the guidelines

+(https://procurement.vcu.edu/our-services/university-purchasing/sustainability/) are insufficient and not robustly enforced.
+The medical school is not actively engaged in efforts to improve the sustainability of resource procurement